top of page

 • "Grocery Store Syndrome" (difficulty with visually and sensorially complex environments)

-• Difficulty with screens/computer vision syndrome
+• Sensitivity to screens/computer vision syndrome

 • Slurred speech, especially when exhausted

-• Being or feeling less articulate
+• Being, or feeling, less articulate

 • Brain fog